Still On The RoaD

 Bob Dylan (vocal & guitar).

-Note.
-Last 7 songs are not in general circulation.
+Last seven songs are not in general circulation.

 Mono PA recording.